C0deXG/SupportSight/README.md

 # SupportSight

 A comprehensive client and project management system designed specifically for freelancers and independent developers to track issues, manage client projects, and provide professional support.
-Built with React, Vite, and Supabase.

 ## Why SupportSight?